Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Discussions and Conclusion

-We perform our analysis into three different parts for class I type tests which are designed to detect correlations of phases within a given $\ell$ mode.
-The class I type tests consist of three different cases, each of which uses different sets of derived phases.
-We look for statistically significant multiple occurrences for the same case but different maps, different cases but same map and all cases all maps in class I. With this analysis method, we find that, for the case ($i$), phases corresponding to most of the modes are uniform, with exceptions for $\ell$ mode 57 which is occurring multiple times.
-When considering high significance cases only, thereby decreasing the probability of type I error, we conclude that the phases corresponding to SMICA, NILC are all uniform.
-In contrast, some mode phases corresponding to COMMANDER, SEVEM, and WMAP are non-uniform.
-For the case ($ii$), phases corresponding to $\ell$ mode 16 and 18 are significant multiple times across maps, indicating there might be some interesting signal.
-For the case ($iii$), phases corresponding to $\ell$ mode 15 is statistically significant twice across the maps.
-Looking into the statistical significance across cases ($i$), ($ii$), ($iii$) of the class I for a given map, we find that for the COMMANDER map, $\ell$ modes 58, 78 and 116 are significant more than one time.
-Similar repetition of significance for $\ell$ mode 122 for NILC map, 16 for SEVEM map, and 59 for WMAP are found.
+We perform our analysis into three different parts together for test variable type (i), (iii) and (iv) which are designed to detect correlations of phases within a given $\ell$ mode.
+We look for statistically significant multiple occurrences for the same type of variables but different maps, different types of variables but same map and all type of variables all maps for test variable Type (i), (iii) and (iv).
+With this analysis method, we find that, for the type ($i$) variables, phases corresponding to most of the modes are uniform, with exceptions for $\ell$ mode 57 which occur in COMMANDER, SMICA.
+When considering high significance cases only, thereby decreasing the probability of Type I statistical error, we conclude that the phases corresponding to SMICA, NILC are all uniform.
+In contrast, some mode phases corresponding to COMMANDER, SEVEM, and WMAP are still non-uniform.
+For the type ($iii$) variables, phases corresponding to $\ell$ mode 17, 19, 62 and 109 are significant multiple times across cleaned maps, indicating there might be some interesting signal.
+For the variables of type ($iv$), phases corresponding to $\ell$ mode 13, 14, 27, 47 and 128 is statistically significant many times across the maps.
+Looking into the statistical significance across variables of type ($i$), ($iii$), ($iv$) for a given map, we find that for the COMMANDER map, $\ell$ modes 14, 57, 28, and 79 are significant more than one time.
+Similar repetition of significance for $\ell$ mode 123 for NILC map, 118 for SEVEM map, and 12 for WMAP are found.
 We do not find any such repetition for the SMICA map.
-Considering occurrences of the significance of a $\ell$ mode across the maps and across the cases for the class I, we conclude that $\ell$ modes 16, 18, and 59 statistically significant multiple times.
-To summarise for the class I phases of $\ell$ mode 15, 16, 18, 57, 58, 59, 78, 116, and 122 have significances occurring multiple times indicating non-gaussianity in corresponding spherical harmonic coefficients which might be of primordial origin.
+Considering occurrences of the significance of an $\ell$ mode across the maps and across the variables, we conclude that $\ell$ mode 57 is statistically significant multiple times.
+To summarise phases of $\ell$ mode , 12, 13, 14, 17, 19, 27, 28, 47, 57, 62, 9, 118, 119, 123 and 128 have significance occurring multiple times in violation of random phase hypothesis indicating presence of non-Gaussian signature in corresponding spherical harmonic coefficients which might be of primordial origin.